eclipse-archived/ceylon-lang.org/documentation/1.0/tour/anonymous-member-classes.md

 Member classes and member class refinement allows Ceylon to support _type families_.
 We're not going to discuss type families in this tour.

-Next, we're going to meet [sequences](../sequences), Ceylon's take on the "array" type.
+Next, we're going to meet [iterable objects](../sequences), along with sequences, Ceylon's take on the "array" type, and tuples.